 Some people may call it a luck, some may hard work, but he was the combinatory existence of both.
 He made a remarkable change in people’s life by spreading its impact.
 His ability to take criticism as the positive outlook brought him this far.

-When we talk about preference, Mr.Ritesh had an ample amount of it lying deep inside.
+When we talk about preference, Mr.Ritesh had an ample amount of it lies deep inside.

 - Never Give up